Skip to content

 Synthetic Fabric Diapers

 Yes you need to pre-wash them once.
-If you have purchased covers, pocket style, all in two or all in one type diapers made with synthetic fabrics like
+If you have purchased covers, pocket style diapers, all-in-two (AI2) or all-in-one (AIO) style diapers made with synthetic fabrics like

 microfleece, microfiber, micro-suede or athletic wicking jersey, you need only wash once with detergent and dry them before use.
-The fabrics themselves do not need any prepping to be absorbent for use on baby, however, shipping and packaging dust etc. should be removed before they go on the bum.
+The fabrics themselves do not need any prepping to be absorbent for use on baby, however, shipping and packaging dust etc. should be removed before they go on baby.

 Natural Fabric Diapers